sunface/rust-by-practice/en/src/method.md

 }

 impl Rectangle {
-    // This is a method
+    // This is a method.
     // `&self` is sugar for `self: &Self`, where `Self` is the type of the
     // caller object.
 In this case `Self` = `Rectangle` fn area(&self) -> f64 {
-        // `self` gives access to the struct fields via the dot operator let Point { x: x1, y: y1 } = self.p1;
+        // `self` gives access to the struct fields via the dot operator. let Point { x: x1, y: y1 } = self.p1;
         let Point { x: x2, y: y2 } = self.p2;